jamesjmtaylor/blog/site/content/post/hackerrank-game-theory.md

 Both candidates study whiteboard problems and both candidates cheat on the digital portion.

 In the second scenario is as a simultaneous game.
-Neither of the candidates see the other's preparations or know their level of honesty.
+Neither of the candidates see the other's preparations or knows their level of honesty.
 The tree for this scenario is:

 <img style="width: 100%" src="/img/blog/simeltaneous.png"/>